nayeonshin/synonym-cloud/README.md

 # Synonym Cloud
-Synonym Cloud is an Internet bot that automatically screenshots Google search result pages and displays synonyms for user input as a word cloud.
+Synonym Cloud is an Internet bot that screenshots Google pages and displays synonyms for user input as a word cloud.

 Authors: Emily N., Nayeon S.